- Claude Fischer – President

 - Louise Sérasset– Programme officer

 After completing a Bachelor’s degree in International Relations at the University of Geneva, Louise decided to continue her studies by focusing on political science and the history of the African continent.
 During her Master’s degree in African Studies at the University of Geneva, Louise also became interested in the many environmental issues facing local African communities.
 Louise completed a six-month internship with ADAP, assisting Sandy with the monitoring and management of current projects as well as the setting up of a new project in Tanzania.
 Louise also analysed women’s involvement in ADAP’s projects during a two-month field trip to Inyonga.

-- Twinzi Henrico – Technical advisor, Katavi-Ugalla corridor project
+- Twinzi Henrico – project manager, Katavi-Ugalla corridor project

 Twinzi Henrico holds a Bachelor of Community Development with a specialization in planning and management of participatory projects at the Community Development Institute of Tengeru, Arusha, Tanzania, from 2014.
 At the time he was a tutoring assistant at the KAPs Community Development Institute in Iringa.